-We consider the action prediction task as one of the downstream tasks for the game decision-making process.
-The task can be formalized as follows: $a_t^* = f(S_t)$, where models predict the best action based on the current game state $S_t$.
-In the HoK environment, the actions available to players are defined as a set of $A$ (see Table~\ref{tab:action_space} for the detailed explanation of each action).
-Noted that the actions designed are mainly focused on the strategic level, which aims to guide the user to adjust their low-level actions (such as moving the hero or executing the skills) based on this high-level strategic guidance.
-This work differs from previous works~\cite{hok_env_2022,hok_off_2023} in that it targets low-level actions, such as changing the heroes' positions and releasing skills.
+We consider action prediction as one of the downstream tasks in game decision-making.
+This task can be formalized as $a_t^* = f(S_t)$, where the model predicts the optimal action based on the current game state $S_t$.
+In the HoK environment, the available actions are defined as a set $A$ (see Table~\ref{tab:action_space} for details).
+Notably, these actions are designed at the strategic level, providing high-level guidance to users who then adjust their low-level operations (such as moving the hero or using abilities) accordingly.
+This work differs from prior studies~\cite{hok_env_2022,hok_off_2023}, which primarily focus on low-level actions like changing hero positions and skill releases.